maxenceblanc/soundcloud-playlist-copy/README.md

 # soundcloud-playlist-copy
-Short script to copy add tracks from a public playlist to one of yours.
+Short script to add tracks from a public playlist to one of yours.
 Not using soundcloud's Client IDs.